 Brumbaugh Academic Center - including Dale Hall

-- On Demand Education Resource and Collaboration Center (C229) is an area set aside for students specifically in the Innovations for Industry course sequence to gather in their respective teams to work on their client projects.
+- Innovations for Industry (I4I) Lab (C229) is an area set aside for students specifically in the Innovations for Industry course sequence to gather in their respective teams to work on their client projects.
 Dedicated hardware, software and media presentation equipment is housed in this center specifically for the I4I course.

-- Physics Labs (P200 and P201) - Classrooms/laboratories equipped with 8 windows based machines and software focused on teaching and research in Physics.
+- Physics Labs (P200 and P201) – These labs are equipped with windows based machines and software focused on teaching and research in Physics.
 These labs are used almost exclusively by Physics students but are available to all students outside of scheduled class times.

-- The library has a laptop checkout program that enables students to sign out one of 15 wireless laptops for use anywhere within the library.
+- The library has a laptop checkout program that enables students to sign out laptops for use anywhere within the library.
 There are also numerous ports in the library for wired connection to the network.

 - The Writing Center/Library Instruction Room in the basement of Beeghly Library is a multi-purpose facility.
 During the day it serves as a classroom for teaching library research techniques and resources, in the evening it serves as a writing center for peer tutoring in writing skills.
 The room offers the capability for hands on teaching, especially of library technology skills, with MAC workstations, video presentation equipment, and several white boards.
 At the same time, in the evening it can provide a quiet and private place for students to go in order to receive personal help with their writing assignments.
 When the room is not in use for classes or tutoring, it is available as open computer lab space for the campus.